robotics102/um-f25/project_1/3_drive_star.md

 - *Hint: The sides of the star are easiest to describe in polar coordinates but ```robot.drive()``` needs cartesian coordinates.*

-## Testing and Expected Behavior
+## Expected Behavior

+The robot should drive in an equilateral five pointed star shape without spinning.
+Aim for a side length of around 1 meter.

+## Testing

 The functions can be tested by running the local unit tests.
 To test only the functions for this checkpoint run ```ctest -R RayConversionCartisean && ctest -R RayConversionVector --output-on-failure``` in the ```/build``` directory.

 The robot behavior can be tested by running the ```drive_star``` executable.
-The robot should drive in an equilateral five pointed star shape without spinning.